 The main protagonist of Ramayana also represents the spring equinox in Aries – the ram.
 The Indo-European relation between the words Rama and “ram” is therefore not a coincidence.

 Rama was probably shaped on an image of an earlier deity, Vedic Agni.
 Agni means “fire” in Sanskrit, a word that relates to Slavic “oganj”.
-Moreover, in Slavic, we also have the word “
+Moreover, in Slavic languages, the word “

-With its fiery head (Sun) and riding a ram (Aries), Agni is a perfect personification of the Aries constellation.
+With its fiery head (Sun) and riding a ram (Aries), Agni is a perfect personification of the Age of Aries.
 The imagery of Rama is somewhat different.
 He is portrayed as an archer and therefore relates to Orion, one of the few human figures in the sky.

 The reason for the shift and the change in imagery from Aries to Orion is as follows.
 During the Vedic times, Orion represented Shiva, while Agni was the constellation of Aries.

-However, the spring equinox was in Taurus (ie Shiva’s bull Nandi) and Agni was just the next constellation on the Sun’s path, a personification of April / May.
+However, in those days the spring equinox was in Taurus (Shiva’s bull Nandi) and Agni was just the next constellation on the Sun’s path, a personification of April / May.

 With the equinox shift to Aries, Rama became the new Avatar, hence he took the role of Orion.